 The Music Hall is currently the home of Stage 62 and The Carnegie Performing Arts Center.

-The Carnegie Performing Arts Center is a nonprofit organization dedicated to providing quality performing dance education.
-CPAC believes that active participation in all aspects of performing will will ensure the most well-rounded arts education and will result in the best prepared performer.
-Annual performances include the holiday classic Nutcracker ballet, a spring ballet and a children’s ballet as well as an end of year showcase.
+The Carnegie Performing Arts Center (CPAC) is dedicated to providing quality performance opportunity and dance education.
+For more than 40 years, CPAC has been committed to bringing affordable, quality performing arts education and experience to students of all ages.
+CPAC believes that active participation in all aspects of performing will make available the most well-rounded arts education and result in the best prepared performer.

 At their East Main Street Studio in Carnegie, CPAC offers dance classes for pre-dance through pre-professional levels and ages in a caring and nurturing environment.

 CPAC’s performance season runs December through June with four performances on the Music Hall stage: an annual presentation of the holiday classic, Nutcracker Ballet, a spring ballet, a children’s play, and an end of season recital.

 For more information on classes, upcoming events, or auditions, please visit CPAC’s website: http://www.carnegieperformingartscenter.com